-The Enforcement and Consumer Services Policies provide a framework to ensure that we work in an equitable, practical and consistent manner in the way we deliver regulatory activities and law enforcement.
+The Enforcement Policy provides a framework to ensure that we work in an equitable, practical and consistent manner in the way we deliver regulatory activities and law enforcement.
 Norfolk County Council is committed to the principles of better regulation, reducing burdens on business with proportionate responses and ensuring we act to protect and support residents, businesses and the environment.